 “The KHSC @ Home program is an innovative approach to providing integrated care to patients, caregivers and families,” says Brenda Carter, chief of quality and clinical transformation at KHSC.
 “Our goal is for people to experience a smooth transition from the hospital to home.
 KHSC works as one team with its partners to coordinate people’s care before patients leave the hospital, and we continue to work together to assess people’s health outcomes in their homes.”

-In addition to the existing partnership with Bayshore HealthCare, KHSC has established a new partnership with St. Elizabeth Health to build on the success of KHSC @ Home.
+In addition to the existing partnership with Bayshore HealthCare, KHSC has established a new partnership with SE Health to build on the success of KHSC @ Home.
 KHSC is currently working to expand access to KHSC @ Home for people who have had an elective joint replacement and patients who could return home with a higher level of home care services.